yeastrc/mason/mason_doc/callbacks/mainRowsBlocks_callbackFunctions.md

 #### Case 2.
 For blocks in main rows with overlapping annotations.

-In this case, the set of callbacks is called two different ways for two types of blocks.

-  One type of block:

-	One type of block is the blocks that will be shown initially.
-	These blocks are created by Mason as it processes the overlaps of the blocks passed in.
-	The blockDataItems array passed to the callbacks will have one or more elements corresponding to the original blocks that went into that overlapping block.

-	For those blocks, the following callback functions are called
+In this case, blocks are created by Mason as it processes the overlapping segments.
+If two segments overlap, the overlapping section will appear functionally in mason as a separate block.
+The `blockDataItems` array passed into the callback will have one or more elements corresponding to the original blocks that went into that overlapping block.
+For all blocks in rows that contain overlapping blocks, the following callback functions are called:

 ```javascript
 		mainRowsBlocks_callbackFunctions.precomputeValuesOnCreate( precomputeParams )